makersacademy/airport_challenge/README.md

 ## Plane class

-- initialize plane object to use with aiport
+- initialize plane object
-- has a state: flying/not_flying - to prevent message ot taking off is flying or landing if it is not flying
-- has an airport attribute - assigns the airport it is in to prevent response to a land message while in airport
+- plane gets assigned an airport when it lands

+  - assigns the airport it is in to prevent response to a land message while in airport

-- has a method that changes state: landed = returns false/true
-- has a method that assigns airport in the airport attribute
+- landing changes its status: flying/landed
+- plane removes airport value from it's attributes when it takes off
+- plane changes state to flying after it takes off
+- plane changes state to not_flyind after it lands

+  - to prevent message ot taking off is flying or landing if it is not flying

 ## Weather class